Announcing Identity Lifecycle Management

 $ cone get aws-prod-admin

 This command will find an entitlement in ConductorOne with the alias aws-prod-admin.
 If you already have access to this entitlement, cone will exit successfully (exit status 0).
-However, if you don’t currently have access but the entitlement is available to you (in other words, it’s present in one of your request catalogs), cone will create an access request in ConductorOne and notify the necessary approvers.
+However, if you don’t currently have access but the entitlement is available to you (in other words, it’s present in one of your access profiles), cone will create an access request in ConductorOne and notify the necessary approvers.
 Based on the entitlement’s settings, the command may prompt you to enter a justification or length of access.

 Once the request is approved, you’ll be able to access the entitlement.